tytydraco/yessleep/out/Santa_Came_To_My_Town_To_Punish_The_Bad_Adults.md

 Oddly enough, nothing was reported stolen.

-Anyway, it didn't take long before authorities begin to find a connection between the break-ins and the murders.
+Anyway, it didn't take long before authorities made a connection between the break-ins and the murders.

 This was a relatively quiet town and crime was virtually nonexistent, so for all of these things to happen was quite odd.